DevMountain/react-1-afternoon/README.md

 ### Summary

-Now that our TopicBrowser component is created and we know everything has been exported and imported correctly, let's remove the `<p>` tag and start focusing on the functionality of the `TopicBrowser` component.
+Now that our `TopicBrowser` component is created and we know everything has been exported and imported correctly, let's remove the `<p>` element and start focusing on the functionality of the `TopicBrowser` component.

 In this step we will render all of our topics from the `Topics` folder.
 We will start by creating basic outlines for each of the topics ( the same exact way we did `TopicBrowser` ) with the only difference being the `<p>` element saying what the component name is.
 We'll then import those topic components into our `TopicBrowser` component.